 Dome security cameras are named after their dome & circular shape.
-Their glass dome prevents the inner components from getting damaged from environmental factors such dust and moisture.
+Their glass dome prevents the inner components from getting damaged by environmental factors such as dust and moisture.

 The main benefit of a dome camera is that they are vandal resistant.
 Most of your current models require a special tool to remove the glass, making it much more difficult to gain entry to the camera itself.
 They also provide a cleaner look for interior applications.